Koproduktionslabor/this_is_the_end_of_the_internet/README.md

 Memory is not just something we store; it is something we perform, invent, and transform.
-This exhibition invites you to explore how personal and collective memories—especially those shaped by trauma and resilience—can become playful, imaginative, and healing.
+This exhibition invites you to explore how personal and collective memories, especially those shaped by trauma and resilience; can become playful, imaginative, and healing.
 These works use video game aesthetics, installations, zines, and interactive stories to invite movement, imagination, and new ways of remembering.